-- Online CollegeNet application and supporting materials. - Three letters of recommendation as required in the online application process. - Transcripts showing 3.5 GPA in all graduate coursework and 3.0 GPA in all undergraduate coursework. - o GRE scores sent directly from ETS (reporting code 4705). - A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic; - A detailed explanation of why the research topic cannot be pursued in a single discipline or academic unit at WSU; - Identification of three distinct academic units that are essential to support the proposed research; two of these units must offer doctoral degrees in their own programs;
+- Online application and supporting materials. - Three letters of recommendation as required in the online application process. - Transcripts showing 3.5 GPA in all graduate coursework and 3.0 GPA in all undergraduate coursework. - GRE scores sent directly from ETS (reporting code 4705). - A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic; - A detailed explanation of why the research topic cannot be pursued in a single discipline at WSU; - Identification of three distinct academic units that will be required for the research: two of which must offer doctoral degrees in their own programs;

-- A proposed program of study listing course work from each discipline/academic unit. - Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on student's doctoral committee.
-All committee members must have doctoral degrees.
-Two faculty members must be from one of the three disciplines, and three of the faculty (including the committee chair) must be permanent tenure/tenure-track faculty members at WSU.
-The fourth committee member must be approved as WSU graduate faculty in their degree-granting unit, but doesn't need to be tenure/tenure-track.
+- And a proposed program of study. - Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on student's doctoral committee.
+Two faculty members must be from one of the three disciplines, all must have doctoral degrees and be permanent tenure/tenure track faculty members at WSU.

-- Emails from the five faculty members should be sent directly to the IIDP Coordinator indicating their commitment to serve on student's IIDP doctoral committee.
-In the email, the faculty should include a brief statement of how his/her expertise will contribute to the interdisciplinary nature of the student's proposed research. - A summary statement (2 to 3 pages) by the student identifying the five faculty members, their disciplines, and how their research expertise will contribute to the student's IIDP research and program of study.
+- Emails from the five faculty members should be sent directly to the IIDP Coordinator indicating their commitment to serve on student's IIDP doctoral committee. - A summary statement (no more than 2 pages) by the student identifying the five faculty members, their disciplines, and their contributions towards student's IIDP research and program of study.

-- 2. Interdisc 591 "Interdisciplinarity" (enroll in Fall of first year) - 3.
-Qualifying Examination (Spring semester of first year) - o Maintain a 3.30 GPA in all WSU graduate coursework - o Enroll in INTERDIS 598 - Complete the formal program proposal as outlined in the course syllabus - Reviewed and approved by doctoral committee, department chairs, and IIDP Graduate Committee - 4.
-Program of Study Submitted to the graduate School (by October of second year) - Must include INTERDIS 591 and 598 - Minimum of 34 core graded credits, with 3 to 4 courses in each of the three disciplines; up to 17 of the 34 credit hours may be graded graduate transfer credits.
-Up to 9 credit hours can be graded credit at the 300- or 400-level. - Minimum of 20 research credits (INTERDIS 800) The remaining credits may be in graded courses, S/F courses, or research credits (INTERDIS 800) - 5.
-Research Proposal submitted to the Committee and IIDP Program Coordinator (after completion of all course work on the Program of Study) - 6.
-Schedule of Preliminary Examination Submitted to the Graduate School - Written component of the exam to the committee at least ten days before date for the oral defense - Oral defense-scheduling form signed and submitted to Graduate School ten working days before the date of the defense - 7.
-Application for Degree (beginning of semester in which one intends to graduate) - 8.
-Schedule of Final Examination/Defense of Dissertation Submitted to Graduate School - Final Examination scheduling form signed and submitted to the Graduate School ten working days before the date of the defense - 9.
+2. Qualifying Examination (Spring semester following first semester)

+- Maintain a 3.30 GPA in all WSU graduate coursework - Sign up for INTERDIS 598 - o Complete the formal program proposal as outlined in the course syllabus - o Doctoral committee, department chairs, and IIDP Graduate Committee approval

+3. Program of Study Submitted to the graduate School

+- Must include INTERDIS 591, 598, and 800 - Minimum of 34 core graded credits, with 3-4 courses in each of the three disciplines (up to one-half of the 34 credit hours may be graded graduate transfer credits; up to 9 semester hours of non-graduate graded credit at 300- or 400-level) - Minimum of 20 research credits (INTERDIS 800) The remaining credits may be in graded courses, S/F courses, or research credits (INTERDIS 800) - 4.
+Research Proposal submitted to the Committee and IIDP Program Coordinator - 5.
+Schedule of Preliminary Examination Submitted to the Graduate School - o Written - Oral-scheduling form signed and submitted to Graduate School - 6.
+IRB Approval, if necessary - 7.
+Application for Degree - 8.
+Schedule of Final Examination/Defense of Dissertation Submitted to Graduate School - Final Examination scheduling form signed and submitted to the Graduate School - 9.
 Submission of Dissertation and One Copy Submitted to IIDP Program Coordinator in Binder